ozkulah/deepcraft-starter-models/RockPaperScissorsDetection/README.md

 - **AI-powered games**
 - **Gesture-controlled systems**

-Users can further expand this project by traininig their own models, importing new data, and evaluating performance using the provided tools.
+Users can further expand this project by training their own models, importing new data, and evaluating performance using the provided tools.

 ## Features